LRossdeutscher/Adnat/README.md

 | 9pm Sunday | 1am Monday | 2 hours | $40 (4h at work – 2h break = 2h worked on Sunday) |

 ### Incomplete

+#### 4. Filtering shifts (medium)
+Allow users to filter which shifts are visible based on employee or a date range or both.

 #### 7. Multiple breaks (tricky)
 People often take more than one break when they work.
 For this exercise, instead of a shift having a single break length, it could have multiple.
 The sum of all these should be taken into account when calculating `hours worked` and `shift cost`.